lbreyer/Segway/README.md

 appended) register at the baud rate interval.

 piezo_drv:
 - The Piezo element is used to provide warnings.
+3 Signals come to piezo to inform of various conditions.
-- Warning to people in vicinity when rider on
+1. Warning to people in vicinity when rider on
-- Warn rider when going too fast
+2. Warn rider when going too fast
-- Warn rider when battery is getting low
+3. Warn rider when battery is getting low
-- 3 Signals come to piezo to inform of various conditions.
 - Drive to piezo is simply digital square wave, and its complement.
 - Piezo will respond to signals in the 300Hz to 7kHz range
 - A piezo bender is a “speaker” that can be driven with the